Lambeth Green

 The brief

-We were commissioned to work with Publica, a London-based urban design and public realm practice, on an outline scheme for the area.
-The aim is to create a new village green for this part of Lambeth, which includes softening of the public realm with planting, green links into the surrounding streets through tree planting and community engagement with residents through improvements to the nearby Old Paradise Gardens on Lambeth High Street.
+We were originally commissioned to work with Publica, a London-based urban design and public realm practice, on an outline scheme for the area.
+The aim was to create a new village green for this part of Lambeth, including proposed softening of the public realm with planting, green links into the surrounding streets through tree planting and community engagement with residents through improvements to nearby Old Paradise Gardens on Lambeth High Street.
+Following the establishment of the masterplan an architectural competition was run for a pavilion building that enclosed the new Lambeth Green on the site of St. Mary’s Gardens.
+The competition was won in 2021 by Mary Duggan Architects.

 The design

+Taking the local vernacular of high walls from those surrounding both the Garden Museum and Lambeth Palace the protective walled pavilion building will enclose the north end of St. Mary’s Gardens and provide facilities for garden volunteers working at the Garden Museum and Old Paradise Gardens, education, community outreach, refreshments and a dedicated flower shop.
 Redirected public access through St. Mary’s Gardens will reinstate the historic route of Lambeth Road.
-Taking the local vernacular of high walls from those surrounding both the Garden Museum and Lambeth Palace, a protective walled building is proposed to enclose the north end of St. Mary’s Gardens and provide facilities for education, refreshments and a dedicated flower shop.
 A tree planting strategy aims to spread the green influence of the Garden Museum out into the surrounding streets, most notably Lambeth High Street, where plans for the development of Old Paradise Gardens will be discussed in public consultation, but might include a community orchard, micro-allotments, teaching facilities and refreshed ornamental planting.
-It is also proposed to revitalise the planting beds immediately on Albert Embankment with new hard landscaping and planting.
+The planting proposals also extend to the planting beds immediately outside the museum curtilage.
+Works are due to start on site later in 2026.